MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dataverse-odata-dataflows-migration.md

     - Requires a key configuration in the target environment (as the unique identifier columns are not available to modify).

 > [!IMPORTANT]
 > The 'delete rows' option is only available when a key is specified.
 It is possible to have a table without a key, but a key is required when you want to update or delete records since it is the unique identifier the system uses to perform these tasks.
-You can [add a key directly in the Dataverse table](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/define-alternate-keys-portal) if your table does not have a key and you want to use the delete or update functionality provided by Dataflows.
+You can add a key directly in the Dataverse table if your table does not have a key and you want to use the delete or update functionality provided by Dataflows.<p/>More information: [Define alternate keys using Power Apps portal]((../../maker/data-platform/define-alternate-keys-portal.md)

 - **Load to new table (not recommended)**